-On-Air Challenge: Every answer today is a word or phrase containing the consecutive letters A-X. You'll be given clues and anagrams to the answers.
+On-Air Challenge: Every answer is a word or phrase containing the consecutive letters A-X. You'll be given clues and anagrams to the answers.

 Last Week's Challenge: Take the phrase "no sweat."
 Using only these seven letters, and repeating them as often as necessary, can you make a familiar four-word phrase?
 It's 15 letters long.
 What is it?

-Answer: The phrase is "waste not, want not."
+Answer: "Waste not, want not."

 Winner: Alison Haskins of Oxford, Ohio

 Next Week's Challenge from listener Doug Heller of Flourtown, Pa.: Think of a much-discussed subject in the news with two words (five letters in the first, six letters in the last).
 The letters of the five-letter word can be rearranged to get the first five letters of the six-letter word.
 The six-letter word ends in a Y. What's the subject?

 If you know the answer to next week's challenge, submit it here.
 Listeners who submit correct answers win a chance to play the on-air puzzle.
 Important: Include a phone number where we can reach you Thursday at 3 p.m.
 Eastern.

 This is WEEKEND EDITION from NPR News.
 I'm Susan Stamberg.
 And it is time for the puzzle.

 STAMBERG: We'll start with last week's challenge from Will Shortz.
 He is the puzzle editor of The New York Times and also WEEKEND EDITION's puzzle master.